“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email firstname.lastname@example.org

-Apply online: University of Bolton MSc Psychology-25 January 2021 (Course not available to international students)
+Apply online: University of Bolton MSc Psychology-20 September 2021 (Intake not currently accepting international applications)

 The overall teaching and learning strategy for Psychology is student-centred.
 We use a blended approach to teaching and learning involving face-to-face sessions, sometimes one-to-one, and online learning.
 Active learning is promoted using workshops, seminars and tutorials, self-directed and guided study, lectures, IT sessions and video viewing and analysis.
 The University’s e-learning portal Moodle will support your online learning.